thbaumbach/blink1-bitcoin/README.md

 Currently supported exchanges:
 * `bitstamp`: showing BTC-USD trades on Bitstamp
 * `okcoin`: showing BTC-CNY trades on OKCoin (*connection seems to be a bit sluggish sometimes*)

-`Bitfinex` and `Huobi` are coming soon.
+* `bitfinex`: showing BTC-USD trades on Bitfinex

+`Huobi` is currently work-in-progress.

 ## Todo

 * transfer code into library!!
-* options to connect to: Bitfinex, Kraken, BTC-e, Huobi...
+* options to connect to: Kraken, BTC-e, Huobi...

 ## Support